 - 1 package (3.4-ounce) instant banana pudding mix ( or use Organic Pudding Mix)

 - 12 mini Nilla wafers

-- Line a 8" X 10" baking dish or pan with parchment paper.
+- Line an 8" X 10" baking dish or pan with parchment paper.
 Fold the paper at the seams to make it sit into the baking dish.
 Allow the parchment paper to overlap the dish.

 - In a medium bowl, combine crushed Nilla wafers (about 2 cups of mini wafers crushed) with butter, sugar, and salt.
 Press in an even layer into the prepared baking dish or pan.
 Then place it into the freezer while you make the filling.

-- In a medium size bowl, whisk together pudding mix and milk for about 2 minutes.
+- In a medium-size bowl, whisk together pudding mix and milk for about 2 minutes.
 Place the banana pudding into the fridge for a few minutes or more until it thickens a little.

-- NEXT: In a large bowl and using a hand mixer, beat cream cheese, sugar and ⅛ teaspoon banana extract until smooth and creamy.
-Then, gently fold in the whipped cream (about 1 + ½ cups), until well combined.
+- NEXT: In a large bowl and using a hand mixer, beat cream cheese, sugar, and 1/8 teaspoon banana extract until smooth and creamy.
+Then, gently fold in the whipped cream (about 1 + 1/2 cups), until well combined.
 (Reserve the remaining whipped cream in the fridge to use as the topping).
 Then fold in the banana pudding into the cream cheese mixture.

 - Pour the banana pudding cheesecake filling into the prepared crust and smooth into an even layer.
-Freeze for at least 6 hours, until firm, or overnight is best.
+Freeze for at least 6 hours, until firm or overnight is best.

 - Top each bar with a dollop of fresh whipped cream, add a slice of banana and a mini Nilla wafer on top and serve.

 If you decide to use Organic banana pudding and need to cook the pudding on stove-top, you will need to place it into the freezer for a few minutes to cool down before you incorporate into the cream cheese mixture.